THARMATT/Cohort-2.0/week 1/1.5 Asyc-await Promises/Readme.md

 | Readability               | Can become unreadable (callback hell)                        | More readable, avoids deeply nested structures                     | Most readable, looks like synchronous code                          |
 | Error Handling            | Requires explicit error handling                             | Built-in `.catch` for error handling                               | Try/catch blocks for error handling                                 |
 | Chaining                  | Complex and harder to manage                                 | Simple with `.then`                                                | Simplified with `await`                                            |
-|

 ## Promises
-Sure, let's delve deeper into promises in JavaScript.

 ### Promises in JavaScript